 – Use non-toxic household products

-Most of the household cleaning products are considered toxic besides being petroleum-based.
-These products are considered as the main causes of high levels of greenhouse gases in the atmosphere.
+Most household cleaning products are considered toxic besides being petroleum-based.
+These products are considered the main causes of high levels of greenhouse gases in the atmosphere.

 These toxic chemicals can be eliminated by making the right choices in the supermarkets of purchasing products that are less hazardous to the lives of people or the environment.
 Sparkling Clean’s job!